xwausse/SQL-homework/lesson-8/homework/homework.md

 # lesson-8 Practice

-Notes before doing the tasks:
-Tasks should be solved using SQL Server.
-It does not matter the solutions are Uppercase or lowercase, which means case insensitive.
+Notes before doing the tasks: Tasks should be solved using SQL Server.
+It does not matter the solutions are uppercase or lowercase, which means case insensitive.
 Using alies names does not matter in scoring your work.
+It does not matter whether we close queries with ; or not

 ##  Easy-Level Tasks
 1. Using Products table, find the total number of products available in each category.